 [RF: (a) states 1 primary sign for a non-residential use in the MU district is allowed per establishment. (b) states not more than 2 primary signs are permitted per establishment on the lot.
 So the MU district only allows 1 but other district would allow 2?
 This was confusing.]

-Design Criteria.
-In reviewing sign applications, the Planning Board shall consider whether the sign meets the Town of Taghkanic Sign Design Criteria.